pnordboj/PlayStation2Upscaler/README.md

 - **Output Folder Selection**: Choose the output folder where the upscaled textures will be saved.
 - **`waifu2x-caffe` Path Selection**: Specify the path to the `waifu2x-caffe` executable.
 - **Real-time Progress Updates**: Display progress, estimated time remaining, and estimated storage requirements.
-- **Start, Pause, and Stop**: Control the upscaling process with Start, Pause, and Stop buttons.
+- **Start and Stop**: Control the upscaling process with Start and Stop buttons.
 - **Terminal Output**: Option to display terminal output for detailed processing logs.

 ## Prerequisites

-- .NET SDK
+- .NET 8 SDK
 - AvaloniaUI
 - `waifu2x-caffe`